Garden Party (Rick Nelson song): Charts

-"Garden Party" reached number six on the Billboard Hot 100 chart in the fall of 1972; it was Nelson's last top 40 hit on the US pop charts.
-The song also topped the Billboard Easy Listening chart for two weeks and reached number 44 on Billboard's Country Singles chart.
-The song likewise reached number six in both Australia and South Africa and number one in Canada.
+"Garden Party" reached number six on the Billboard Hot 100 chart in the fall of 1972; it was Nelson's last top 40 hit on the US pop chart.
+The song topped the Billboard Easy Listening chart for two weeks and reached number 44 on the Billboard Country Singles chart.
+The song peaked at number six in both Australia and South Africa and reached number one in Canada.